browserengineering/book/book/styles.md

     # ...
 ```

-Note that for `font-style` we needs to translate CSS "normal" to Tk
+Note that for `font-style` we need to translate CSS "normal" to Tk
 "roman".
 Thanks to these changes, we now never need to read the
 `style`, `weight`, and `size` properties on `InlineLayout`, so we can
 delete all the code that sets those properties in the `layout`,